CYNTHIA SPRADLIN | THE CORE FOCUS COACH

 A WORTHY CAUSE

-Improving employee engagement is not just a worthy business endeavor but also a highly worthy cause. | Improving engagement within organizations, wherever they are located, is a worthy endeavor of any manager, owner or organizational leader.
+Improving engagement within organizations, wherever they are located, is a worthy endeavor of any manager, owner or organizational leader.
 While we have focused on the costs here, the benefits of increasing engagement go well beyond just a reduction in the costs mentioned.
 We have not even begun to address the positive impact engaged employees can have on innovation, customer happiness and both customer and employee loyalty.
 We have not explored the ripple effect that better health and feelings of well being have as these get shared outside of the workplace, in homes and families around the world.
-Therefore, improving employee engagement is not just a worthy business endeavor but a highly worthy cause. |
+Therefore, improving employee engagement is not just a worthy business endeavor but a highly worthy cause.

 NEXT STEPS